 - Minnesota Police and Peace Officers Association

-Additionally, information, educational resources, and assistance with data practices issues are available from the Minnesota Dept. of Administration Information Policy Analysis Division (IPAD).
+Additional information, educational resources, and assistance with data practices issues is available at: Minnesota Dept. of Administration: Data Practices Office.

 Opinions issued by the Commissioner of Administration, pursuant to Minn.
 Stat. §13.072, are available on the IPAD website.
 Copies of individual opinions, an opinion summary, and an index to Commissioner's Opinions are available from IPAD upon request.